 Tip: If you buy Tallinn Card (see more at the bottom of this post), you can rent a bike from City Bike for free!

-Electric scooter – operated by Bolt (look for green scooters), these can be seen at various locations all over Tallinn.
+Electric scooters – operated by Bolt (look for green scooters), these can be seen at various locations all over Tallinn.
 Simply download the app, enter your phone number and credit card details and you are all set.
 Unlock any green scooter and use it for as long as you need.
 Once done, just leave it anywhere (within the permitted zone) and go exploring.

-Bolt – The Estonian “uber” is a cheaper option than taking a taxi.
+Bolt – The Estonian “Uber” is a cheaper option than taking a taxi.
 Tip: Download the app and you might be lucky to get a discount on your first ride.
 We paid less than 2 euros for a Bolt ride from our hotel located 5 kilometers away from the Tallinn Old Town.
 Note: You can also rent a car the same way!

 Public transport – Buses, trolley buses, and trams connect suburbs with the city.
 1 hour or 1-day tickets are available to buy from machines at the airport, bus station, and port.
-I believe that with a contactless payment card you can also pay directly on a bus – using the orange validators).
+I believe that with a contactless payment card, you can also pay directly on a bus – using the orange validators).

 More information: Visittallinn.ee

 Note: Public transport does not operate in the heart of the city (Raekoja Plats).

 Hop on Hop off bus – Technically, this is also an option.
 However, I would not recommend it.
 Here are the reasons why: There are only a few stops on this bus route.
 Because the frequency is 30-60 minutes, you might be better off using other means of transport or walking to avoid waiting for the bus.
 These buses run during weekends only (July 2022).

 How long to stay in Tallinn?